 Erika Barker (she/her/hers) is a graduate student in the School of Social Work.
 She recently graduated from UMich with a bachelors where she majored in Movement Science and minored in Dance.
 She is from Lapeer, Michigan, and has been on the team for five years.
 When she is not dancing you can find her reading, traveling, drinking tea, or snuggling her cat.
 Erika’s favorite dances are international foxtrot and international rumba.

 Role: The President is ultimately responsible for overseeing all team operations, as well as long-term planning for the growth and improvement of the team.
-He or she is responsible for overseeing the timely execution of all team operations and making sure all other officers are fulfilling their responsibilities.
+They are responsible for overseeing the timely execution of all team operations and making sure all other officers are fulfilling their responsibilities.
 The President leads board meetings and ensures the smooth functioning of team events.
-He or she briefs board members on the upcoming events and allocates tasks accordingly.
+They brief board members on the upcoming events and allocates tasks accordingly.
 The president acts as a consultant for all board members, is responsible for training new board members, and maintaining strong relations with our coaches, DTS, the CCRB, and leaders in the greater Midwest Ballroom Community (other collegiate teams, organizers at OSB, Arnold).
 The President is ultimately responsible for a smooth transition to the successive board.
 The President also serves as the “Team Liaison” on the Ballroom Club board.

 Eligibility: At least one year on executive board, and member of the A/B team at time of running.